openedx/event-routing-backends/docs/getting_started.rst

       d. `match_params`: This can be used to filter events based on values of keys in the original edX events.
 Regular expressions can be used for values.

-      e.
+   v.
 A sample configuration for routing Caliper events having content organisation as `edX` AND course run is 2021 AND event name starts with `problem` OR event name contains `video`, using `Bearer` authentication, with override arguments and additional headers:

 .. code-block:: JSON